 Instead of ignoring that mockery, he took it in an optimistic way.
 He went home, identified the problem areas, and created and tested solutions by studying these acts dedicatedly for five hours a day.
 This is how Rahul changed his identity and daily habits.

-6. Prioritize the Subjects - All subjects hold an equal weightage in Judicial Service Examination.
+6. Prioritise the Subjects for Judiciary exam preparation - All subjects hold an equal weightage in Judicial Service Examination.
 This is a myth!

 Like not all fingers are equal.
 Still, each has its own significance.
 Undoubtedly, all subjects in judiciary exams are important.

-However, it would be best if you prioritize them based on their level; P1 for the most important, P2 for moderately important, and P3 for the least important.
+However, it would be best if you prioritise them based on their level; P1 for the most important, P2 for moderately important, and P3 for the least important.

-Prioritizing will tell you the shape of your judiciary exam preparation.
-It will keep you updated with the
+Prioritising will tell you the shape of your judiciary exam preparation.

 7. Follow Habit Stacking - Adding a new habit after or before every old habit is habit stacking.